cnxis/cnxis.github.io/_my_posts/en/rsa-for-the-curious.md

 ---
 layout: post
-title: "RSA for the curious"
+title: "RSA for the Curious"
+lang: en
 ---

 # RSA for the Curious

 When researching encryption algorithms, we often come across the famous *Rivest-Shamir-Adleman Algorithm*, or simply RSA.
 But what exactly is it, how does it work, and what guarantees do we have that it's actually secure?
 These are the questions I intend to dissect in this article.